QR Codes: The next big thing in graphic design and marketing concepts.

 Transfer that scenario to the Web and everything undergoes a seemingly drastic change.
 With unlimited space, an interaction capability that has its limits only your imagination prowess, and a world of new possibilities and opportunities presented by social media and other similar technologies, you are not too far away from having the holy grail of marketing in your hand: continual and sustained contact and interaction with your customers.

 One obvious question everyone is faced with is this: how to use the limited space available on print media as a gateway to the unlimited and magical world that is the Internet?
 One potential answer is the use of QR codes.

 When you put up a QR code on your otherwise boring bus-stop ad, it suddenly becomes an interactive piece of advertising work.
 A bored commuter will come across it, point his phone in that direction and be transported within minutes to a whole new world of videos, information and WebPages.

 There is a strange sort of cult following to the QR codes.
-Marketers and designers around the world jumped on to this bandwagon and introduced a totally different set of ideas to this concept.
-What was once the brainchild of Toyota as a means of tracking their vehicles through unique manufacturing concepts turned out to be a new concept of marketing for many.
+Marketers and designers around the world jumped on this bandwagon and introduced a totally different set of ideas to this concept.
+What was once the brainchild of Toyota as a means of tracking their vehicles through unique manufacturing concepts turned out to be a new concept in marketing.

 While implementing a QR code as part of your graphic design is seemingly easy, doing so for websites may require you to call upon professional help.
 Designing of QR codes for websites is done through PHP programming concepts so if you are not familiar with it, your work will not prove to be effective.
 Graphic design, on the other hand, is very simple as there are numerous websites where you can generate these codes as per your requirement, take a print out and apply them as part of your graphic design on any material.